foxyble/DIH4DJS/README.md

 yarn add dih4djs
 pnpm add dih4djs
 ```

+If you need help, don't hesitate to join our [discord server][discord-url] to ask your questions or make suggestions.

 # Setup/Configuration
 For a more indepth description on how to register commands feel free to look at the [Wiki](https://github.com/OoP1nk/DIH4DJS/wiki).